 “Do you mind if I sit here while you eat?”

 “Your lunch looks great, is it ok if I sit here and eat mine?”

 “Would you like some company while you eat?”

 “The smell of your food brought me over to see what you have?
 Can I sit over here?”

 It isn’t rude to stare at someone’s food as long as you convey a positive message.
 This can be an opportunity to strike up a conversation or get a new meal idea to make in your own home.

-It can be a way for you to decide what to order when you go out to eat or give you a new place to try the next time you get take out.
+It can be a way to decide what to order when you go out to eat or give you a new place to try the next time you get takeout.
 Strive to keep it positive and it won’t be considered rude by the other party!